The cell-centered Finite-Volume self-consistent approach for heterostructures: 1D electron gas at the Si-SiO2 interface: Methods

 Looking at Eq. \eqref{eq9}, one can perceive that the consequence of the zero flux boundary condition on Eq. \eqref{eq11} leads to a vanishing $a_N$ both appeared in Eq. \eqref{eq11} and in the $a_P=(a_W+a_S+\cancel{a_{N}}+a_E)$.
-Similar vanishing action implements the Neumann boundary condition at other Western, Eastern, and southern interfaces.
-It is worth mentioning that the implementation of the Neumann boundary condition is much more troublesome with FDM.
+Similar vanishing action implements the Neumann boundary condition at other Western, Eastern, and Southern interfaces.

-For the Schr\"odinger equation, there is only one boundary condition, i.e., zero Dirichlet boundary condition on all outermost surfaces, since all subband wavefunctions converge to zero in the vacuum.
-This boundary condition is assumed to be valid even on the top metal-insulator interface due to the very large potential barrier on insulators (e.g., can be as large as 3 eV).
-As a result, two modifications must take place during the construction of the Hamiltonian matrix (using \textit{a$^\prime$-coefficient}s) such that if the cell has one or two boundary faces, the corresponding \textit{a$^\prime$-coefficient} in Eq. \eqref{eq12} and the corresponding \textit{a$^\prime$-coefficient} in the $a^\prime_P$ must vanish.
-Therefore, there is nothing to be transferred to the right side in the process of correcting the Hamiltonian matrix, and hence the implementation of boundary condition for Schr\"odinger equation only modifies the diagonal elements of the Hamiltonian matrix.
-For this reason, the matrix form of Schr\"odinger equation can be given by $[H]~\vec{{\psi_i}}~=E_i\vec{{\psi_i}}$.
-Finally, we want to point out one of the drawbacks of the Finite-Volume method at the end of this part.
-Despite the simplicity in notation, it is obvious that the process of a-coefficient correction needs to have complete information about all cells, including the type of cells, type of boundaries on all four surfaces of boundary cells, values for Dirichlet or Neumann surfaces, coordinates of cell centers and nodal points, width, and height of each cell, coordinates of boundary points, etc. By no means, the implementation of the a-correction step is a trivial task, and the excessive data may occupy huge space on the RAM of the computational machine.
+For the Schr{\"o}dinger equation, there is only one boundary condition, i.e., zero Dirichlet boundary condition on all outermost surfaces, since all subband wavefunctions converge to zero in the vacuum.
+As a result, two modifications must take place during the construction of the Hamiltonian matrix (using a$^\prime$-coefficients) such that if the cell has one or two boundary faces, the corresponding a$^\prime$-coefficient in Eq. \eqref{eq12} and the corresponding a$^\prime$-coefficient in the $a^\prime_P$ must vanish.
+Therefore, there is nothing to be transferred to the right side in the process of correcting the Hamiltonian matrix, and hence the implementation of boundary condition for Schr{\"o}dinger equation only modifies the diagonal elements of the Hamiltonian matrix.
+For this reason, the matrix form of Schr{\"o}dinger equation can be given by $[H]~\vec{{\psi_i}}~=E_i\vec{{\psi_i}}$.